undersquire/undersquire/README.md

 # About
 - I have been programming for 8+ years.
 - I am interested in game development and systems programming.
-- I am experienced with C, C#, C++, Nim, Java, Rust, Python, HTML, CSS/SCSS, JavaScript/TypeScript.
+- I am experienced with C, C++, Rust, C#, Java, Python, JS/TS, HTML, CSS.

 ## Contact
 You can contact me on discord by friending me: undersquire#0759